danielmichaels/zet/20220507035451/README.md

 backend.

-Its possible to use M2M API key to make changes to the Group, Permissions and Roles of Users and Groups.
+Its possible to use M2M API key to make changes to the Group, Permissions and Roles of Users and organisation.
 However, the free-tier only gives you 1000 calls per month (from what I can tell)

 API Docs: https://auth0.com/docs/api/authorization-extension